OSUDSL/pydre/docs/explanation/execution.md

 ---
-title: Execution of the pydre package from the command line
+title: Execution from command line
 ---

 The `pydre` entrypoint provides a command-line interface for processing driving data through project files and generating analysis results.